haskell/haskell-platform/download-website/new/mac.markdown

 For Mac OS X Leopard (10.5) and above:

-* **[Download the Haskell Platform for Mac]**
+* <a href="http://hackage.haskell.org/platform/2010.1.0.0/haskell-platform-2010.1.0.0-i386.dmg" onClick="javascript: pageTracker._trackPageview('/downloads/mac'); ">Download Haskell for Mac OS X</a>

-[Download the Haskell Platform for Mac]: http://hackage.haskell.org/platform/2010.1.0.0/haskell-platform-2010.1.0.0-i386.dmg

 After downloading:

 * Open the .dmg file
 * Follow the install instructions

-Mac Ports
+MacPorts
 ---------

 The Haskell Platform is also in [MacPorts].
-Once MacPorts is installed, you can build the haskell platform by typing
+If you have MacPorts installed, you can build the Haskell Platform by typing:

          sudo port install haskell-platform